mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/core/data_handler.md

 ```

 :::note
-There are some lifecycle components that can only read data from the `DataHandler` and not write to it.
+There are some Lifecycle Components that can only read data from the `DataHandler` and not write to it.
 :::

 :::tip